ietf-rats-wg/eat/draft-ietf-rats-eat.md

 If it is "JWT" or "BUNDLE", then the submodule is a Nested-Token.
 Otherwise it will contain an algorithm identifier and is a Detached-Submodule-Digest.

 Where Nested-Token is used, nested CBOR EATs MUST be tagged, i.e., a CBOR tag will be used to distinguish between CWT or BUNDLE.
 Nested JSON EATs will be encoded as an JSON-Nested-Token, with the type indicated in the type field, i.e., first element in the array.
-The string identifying the JSON-encoded token SHOULD be one of the following:
+The string identifying the JSON-encoded token MUST be one of the following:

 "JWT":
 : The second array item MUST be a JWT formatted according to {{RFC7519}}